JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts

-Overall, the contributions of this paper are as follows: \begin{itemize} \item We propose a framework for detecting financial centralization risks based on the differences in contract states reached by privileged and ordinary accounts, which does not depend on the specific behavior patterns of risky codes. \item We propose an iterative algorithm for obtaining function result differences, using a difference-oriented state traversal method to optimize contract state space exploration and using variable summaries to ensure algorithm termination.
-We provide proofs that these methods do not introduce false alarms or cause omissions in risk detection. \item We propose a GNN-based method to automatically identify financial variables in smart contracts. \item We implement a tool \ourtool based on our framework and show that the accuracy of \ourtool is higher than that of existing tools Pied-piper and Tokeer on a dataset containing 540 smart contracts. \item We also collect 33,151 real-world smart contracts and use \ourtool to find 8,391 smart contracts with centralization risks, and find two kinds of risks with unknown patterns that cannot be detected by existing tools. \end{itemize}
+Overall, the contributions of this paper are as follows: \begin{itemize} \item We propose a framework for detecting financial centralized risks based on the differences in contract states reached by privileged and ordinary accounts, which does not depend on the specific behavior patterns of risks. \item We propose an iterative algorithm for obtaining function result differences, using a difference-oriented state traversal method to optimize contract state space exploration and using variable summaries to ensure algorithm termination.
+We provide proofs that these methods do not introduce false alarms or omissions in risk detection. \item We propose a GNN-based method to automatically identify financial variables in smart contracts. \item We implement a tool \ourtool based on our framework and show that the accuracy of \ourtool is higher than that of existing tools Pied-piper and Tokeer on a dataset containing 540 smart contracts. \item We evaluate \ourtool on 33,151 real-world smart contracts.
+Manual inspection of 1,000 contracts confirms that it achieves over 90\% precision and recall, while identifying two previously undetectable risk patterns missed by existing tools. \end{itemize}